Permit FAQ & Glossary

 There are a variety of city agencies that enforce against violations of different codes, e.g. Building, Housing, Health Code, etc. The Planning Department Code Enforcement Division page provides a list of code violations investigated by other City departments and agencies.
 If you are uncertain as to which agency would enforce against the potential violation you have discovered you should call San Francisco's Customer Service line by dialing 311, or visiting www.sf311.org

 A "use" is a common planning concept.
 A use is established when land has been declared to be usable for a particular building type or development activity.
 (See Use definition below.)
 An accessory use is a building or a usage of land that is additional to primary use.
 A musical rehearsal studio or massage therapy office located inside your house is an example of an accessory use.
-For more information, download General Planning Information Bulletin: Accessory Uses for Dwellings.
+Find more information on the Accessory Dwelling Unit project page.

 Certificate of Appropriateness (C of A) Application